Feyerabend/cc/ch06/addition/algebra/README.md

 4. *Eventually: Join a community:* TLA+, Alloy, and formal methods communities are welcoming.
    Lots of practitioners sharing real-world experiences.

 The goal isn't mathematical perfection.
-But it iss *clarity about what your code should do*, precise enough that both humans and LLMs can reason about it.
+But it is *clarity about what your code should do*, precise enough that both humans and LLMs can reason about it.